privacyguides/privacyguides.org/docs/android.en.md

 ## Android Devices

+When purchasing a device, we recommend getting one as new as possible.
+The software and firmware of mobile devices are only supported for a limited time, so buying new extends that lifespan as much as possible.

 Avoid buying phones from mobile network operators.
 These often have a **locked bootloader** and do not support [OEM unlocking](https://source.android.com/devices/bootloader/locking_unlocking).
 These phone variants will prevent you from installing any kind of alternative Android distribution.

 Be very **careful** about buying second hand phones from online marketplaces.
 Always check the reputation of the seller.
 If the device is stolen there's a possibility of [IMEI blacklisting](https://www.gsma.com/security/resources/imei-blacklisting/).
 There is also a risk involved with you being associated with the activity of the previous owner.